 TIP CONTENT PROVIDED

-It is still a new year and maybe you are putting in the work and sticking to your resolutions.
-Perhaps, one of those resolutions focuses on making improvements to your digital brand.
-A recent Forbes article about LinkedIn focuses on how you can improve your utilization of this very important communication and networking tool.
+Have you set a goal to focus on making improvements to your digital brand?
+A Forbes article about LinkedIn focused on how you can improve your utilization of this very important communication and networking tool.
 LinkedIn is just one part of your digital brand.
-Here are a few tips to get your LinkedIn profile updated for 2018.
+Here are a few tips to get your LinkedIn profile updated.

 1 - “A picture is worth a thousand words” is a timeless saying.
 The photo you choose speaks volumes about the type of professional you are today.
 If you don’t have a profile photo at all, what is that saying about you; are you ashamed, hiding, shy, lazy, private?
 Take the time to update this very important piece of your digital brand.
 LinkedIn reports that profiles with a photo are 14 times more likely to be clicked than those without.
 Choose a picture that is professional yet not too posed and look for a more simple or natural background.

 2 - Watch your words - Your finely crafted three-year-old LinkedIn profile probably needs to be carefully reviewed.
 Industry lingo changes frequently.
 Buzz words from 2015 may sound stale today.
 Make sure you update your profile to represent those changes and to keep your digital brand buzzworthy.
 Perhaps you are planning to shift your career focus – start here by selecting new language to represent the shift toward your goals.
 Begin by updating your headline and skills.

 3 - Back it up with the facts - If you say you possess strong communication skills, then you should share a result of that skill.
 If you say you are a top salesman, you cannot afford to be modest – back it up with data.
 If you haven’t collected data from your past successes, don’t let that stop you.
 Start today so you’ll have it for tomorrow.